ViswanthKumarKS/Loan_Project_Backend/README.md

 ➡️ In the loan approval system project three steps

-➡️ Add the account details
+➡️ Add the account details of the person

 ➡️ Fill the loan applications